Installation Overview

-openHAB 2 is based on the Eclipse SmartHome framework and is fully written in Java.
-As such, it only depends on a Java Virtual Machine, which is available for many platforms. openHAB can be executed on different versions of macOS and Windows and many different variants of Linux (Ubuntu, Raspbian, ...).
+openHAB is written completely in Java.
+As such, it only depends on a Java Virtual Machine, which is available for most platforms. openHAB can be run on different versions of macOS and Windows and many different variants of Linux (Ubuntu, Raspbian, etc.).

-Please be aware of the fact, that openHAB 2 is based on a new core and introduces new concepts.
+Please be aware of the fact that openHAB is continuously updated and improved.
 Therefore, tutorials and help you may find on the Internet for it may be outdated!
 Always keep this in mind when searching for help and solutions.

-You are new to openHAB 2 and want to give it a try?
-You are in luck:
+You are new to openHAB and just want to give it a try?

-- Set up openHAB 2 on your local PC or Mac in just a few steps.
+- Set up openHAB on your local PC or Mac in just a few steps or

 - 24/7 availability: A dedicated system connected by Ethernet and running continuously.

-- Energy and space efficient: A device capable of performing the task at hand without being exaggerated
+- Energy and space efficient: A device capable of performing the task at hand without being excessive for your needs.

-- Peripherals: Depending on your home automation hardware, you will need additional peripheral devices such as a WiFi interface or a special USB radio module.
+- Peripherals: Depending on your home automation hardware, you may need the ability to connect additional peripheral devices such as a WiFi interface or a special USB radio module.

-Many devices are suited to host a continuous installation of openHAB 2.
+Many devices are suited to host a continuous installation of openHAB.
 Experiences with different devices and environments can be found in the community forum hardware section (opens new window).

-Make sure that you have an up to date Java 8 platform installed on your host system.
+Make sure that you have an up to date Java 11 JVM platform installed on your host system.
 We recommended to use the openjdk package that comes with your Linux distro.
 If in doubt, explicitly install a JVM based on OpenJDK.
 You could also download Azul Zulu (opens new window) Installation (opens new window) instructions can be found on Azul Systems' Zulu website.
-Oracle Java is also suitable for most configurations but licencing restrictions may apply.
-OpenJDK may also be used, but it has some known limitations with openHAB and is not recommended.
+Oracle Java is also suitable for most configurations but it's not recommended.
+Licensing restrictions may apply.

 Check your current Java version by opening a command line console and typing

-Before you can start, three decisions have to be made:
+Before you can start, two decisions have to be made:

 Stable release or cutting edge: